Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Process.st is a platform for creating and managing standard operating procedures (SOPs).
 It simplifies the documentation process so that employees at all levels can understand and follow standardized work processes without stress.

-The platform provides version control features that allow teams to track changes made to standard work documents over time and offers analytics that provide insights into task completion rates and workflow efficiency.
+The platform also provides version control features that allow teams to track changes made to standard work documents over time and offers analytics that provide insights into task completion rates and workflow efficiency.

 Control Plan: Documents how the enhanced process will be monitored over time, specifying who is responsible for oversight and outlining actions to take if performance deviates from established standards.